njs91/Traveller/README.md

 # Traveller - Smart front end take-home technical test

+## Information

+- To change the visited or wishlist status of a city, search for one and check/uncheck its respective checkbox
+- The visited and wishlist pages do not show their respective columns since they would all be true
+- The search button is debounced to prevent excess API-calls

+## Note

+- Cache updates not working - see mutations.ts
+- No unit tests

 ## Goals

 1. Allow the user to search for cities using the provided input.